-Peter Gurry joined the Phoenix Seminary faculty in 2017.
-He teaches courses in Greek Language and New Testament literature.
-His research interests range across Greek grammar, the transmission of the Bible, and the history of New Testament scholarship.
-He has published his work in major academic journals and presented his work at the Society of Biblical Literature, the Evangelical Theological Society, and the British New Testament Conference, and the Oxbridge Biblical Studies Conference.
-He wife Kris and their four highly energetic young children attend Whitton Avenue Bible Church.
-Among other things, he enjoys cheap fast food, good typography, and Jack London stories.
+Peter Gurry joined the Phoenix Seminary faculty in 2017 and teaches courses in Greek Language and New Testament literature.
+His research interests range across the history of the Bible, Greek grammar, and the history of New Testament scholarship.
+He has published his work in major academic journals and presented his work at the Society of Biblical Literature, the Evangelical Theological Society, and the British New Testament Conference.
+He and his wife have six children and one cat and he is an elder at Whitton Avenue Bible Church.
+He has been known to enjoy cheap fast food, good typography, and Jack London stories.

 University of Cambridge, PhD